Biomedical Engineering’s Bernacki is one of 12 to receive the NC State University Award for Excellence

 Graduating seniors share valuable lessons learned during time at NC State

 As part of a senior spotlight, learn more about two NC State Engineering graduates, their time at NC State and where their NC State Engineering degree is taking them.

 A father, a son and a joint graduation

 Father and son Timothy and David Calhoun will both graduate this spring from the Joint Department of Biomedical Engineering.
 Discover their remarkable story.

 College hosts students for National Biomechanics Day

 The College of Engineering hosted events to mark National Biomechanics Day on April 11 that drew hundreds of students from seven local high schools.

 Cancer immunotherapy uses melanin against melanoma

-Researchers have developed a melanin-enhanced cancer immunotherapy technique that can also serve as a vaccine, based on early experiments done in a mouse model.
+Work in biomedical engineering has led to a melanin-enhanced cancer immunotherapy technique, applied via a transdermal patch, that can also serve as a vaccine, based on early experiments done in a mouse model.